JackV2020/Domoticz-ToonMonitor/README.md

 Updates are done every minute.

-To install the plugin you need to get the contents of the zip file ToonMonitor.zip
+To install or update the plugin you need to get the contents of the zip file ToonMonitor.zip

 On a Raspberry Pi you could :

-Start a terminal and go to your plugins folder and the next command will download a zip file, unpack and remove the zipfile :
+Start a terminal and go to your plugins folder and the next wget command will download a zip file, unpack and remove the zipfile :

-    wget https://raw.githubusercontent.com/JackV2020/Domoticz-ToonMonitor/main/ToonMonitor.zip && unzip ToonMonitor.zip && rm ToonMonitor.zip
+ ....../plugins$ wget https://raw.githubusercontent.com/JackV2020/Domoticz-ToonMonitor/main/ToonMonitor.zip -O ToonMonitor.zip && unzip -o ToonMonitor.zip && rm ToonMonitor.zip

 After this you need to enable access to Toon and put a reporting script in place.